-Design & Construction Cost - Bridge types that are less time-consuming to design and less expensive to construct are preferred.
+Design & Construction Cost - Bridge types that are less time-consuming to design and less expensive to construct receive a higher ranking.

 Design & Construction Duration - Simple bridge types, or those with fewer stages of construction and conventional access requirements, will take less time to design and build.
 Permits can potentially be secured more easily and quickly for bridge types with less in-water footprint.
-Bridges that avoid permanent in-water impacts may qualify for programmatic permitting.
 Bridge types that can be completed sooner provide a greater local and regional economic benefit and minimize the effect of inflation on overall project costs.
-Types achieving these objectives are preferred.
+Types achieving these objectives will be ranked higher.

-Maintenance - Simpler structural systems and bridge types with fewer components or that are easier to access and inspect are preferred.
+Maintenance - Simpler structural systems and bridge types with fewer components or that are easier to inspect are ranked higher.